Superfluid excitations in rotating two-dimensional ring traps: Introduction

-These facts emphasize the need to understand how the vortex charge and charge distribution behave with varying rotation and interaction strengths under the bubble trap potential, a situation we seek to address in this work.
-We study vortex configurations for a rotating gas confined in a bubble trap, approximating it by the Mexican hat (MH) and shifted harmonic oscillator potentials (SHO).
-Using a variational technique and numerical methods, we construct a phase diagram studying the total vortex charge and charge distribution as the interaction parameter and the angular velocity of the gas vary.
-We make predictions for discontinuous first-order transitions, where the total vortex charge increases, and continuous second-order transitions, where only the charge distribution varies.
+Motivated by ring trap configurations that can be produced starting with a bubble trap confinement~\cite{Garraway2016,Goer2021}, we want to study two approximations to these trapping potentials: the Mexican hat (MH) and shifted harmonic oscillator (SHO).
+Using a variational technique and numerical methods, we construct a phase diagram of the arrangement of the vortices as the interaction parameter and the angular velocity of the gas vary.
+We make predictions for discontinuous transitions, where the total vortex charge increases, and continuous transitions, where only the charge distribution varies.
 For weak interactions and low rotation speeds, the system is characterized by a central macrovortex, but as interaction increases, it breaks into multiple charge $1$ vortices.
 The shifted harmonic oscillator potential can withstand a broader range of interaction parameters before breaking the macrovortex compared to the Mexican hat potential.
 We also develop sum rules and numerical predictions using real and imaginary time simulations of the Gross–Pitaevskii equation (GPE) for the monopole and quadrupole collective modes of the gas, searching for a signature of the charge and charge distribution of vortices.
 We find that monopole frequencies increase with rotation only when there is a corresponding increase in vortex charge, and it is larger for a vortex lattice than for a macrovortex.
-At the same time, there is a frequency split proportional to the total angular momentum between quadrupole modes co and anti-rotating with the gas.
+At the same time, there is a frequency split dependent on the total angular momentum between quadrupole modes co- and anti-rotating with the gas.